kaleb-himes/kalebs_bash_profile/README.md

 Unpacking objects: 100% (15/15), done.
 Checking connectivity... done.
 ```
+*** skip to NOTE if you're on a mac
-the use copy/paste to move them to your home direcory
+then use copy/paste to move them to your home direcory
 ```
 cp .bash* ~/
 ```